kartoza/docker-geoserver/README.md

-If you set the environment variable `SSL=true` but do not provide the pem files (fullchain.pem and privkey.pem) the container will generate a self signed SSL certificates.
+If you set the environment variable `SSL=true` but do not provide the pem files (fullchain.pem and privkey.pem) the container will generate a self-signed SSL certificates.

 ```
-ie VERSION=2.20.0
+ie VERSION=2.20.4
 docker run -it --name geoserver  -e PKCS12_PASSWORD=geoserver -e JKS_KEY_PASSWORD=geoserver -e JKS_STORE_PASSWORD=geoserver -e SSL=true -p 8443:8443 -p 8600:8080 kartoza/geoserver:${VERSION}
 ```

 If you already have your perm files (fullchain.pem and privkey.pem) you can mount the directory containing your keys as:

 ```
-ie VERSION=2.20.0
+ie VERSION=2.20.4
 docker run -it --name geo -v /etc/certs:/etc/certs  -e PKCS12_PASSWORD=geoserver -e JKS_KEY_PASSWORD=geoserver -e JKS_STORE_PASSWORD=geoserver -e SSL=true -p 8443:8443 -p 8600:8080 kartoza/geoserver:${VERSION}

 ```